serversideup/spin-site/content/en/getting-started/introduction.md

 Honestly, we don't recommend it.
 The less moving parts you have in production, the better.

 The goal of `spin` is to simplify the human experience.
 For your CI stuff, just use the longer commands directly from Docker.
 Your CI runner doesn't mind typing those commands in every single time.

+## Can I use `spin` if I don't run Docker in "Swarm Mode" in production?
+Of course!
+Although you might be missing the full benefits of running full Docker in production, using Spin in development may help solve a lot of problems for managing a fleet of development machines.